network-charles/CKA/Lab 11/README.md

 `kubectl get nodes --show-labels | grep -i az=`

-### Deploy a pod that will be assigned to that node usinf node selector
+### Deploy a pod that will be assigned to that node using node selector

 `kubectl create -f yaml/node_selector_pod.yml`